Your community classroom

 Whether it’s resources for yourself or your family, farm, business or community, we invite you to explore our website, call or email to learn how we can help you.

 Perry County has a very challenging geology.
 There are more sinkholes and miles of caves here than in any other Missouri county.
 A multi discipline community committee is developing a community plan to protect the water quality of the karst system.
 Here are the draft plan documents: Community Plan (PDF) and Plan Appendix (PDF) The plan will soon be published in the Federal Register.
 You may make an official comment on the plan when it is published, through the Federal Register.

 National Conference on Cover Crops and Soil Health

-Perry County MU Extension Center will be a remote location for this program on February 18, at 9 am.
-See the local Flier.
-National website for the conference.
+Perry County MU Extension Center hosted a remote location for this program.
+For a materials and videos of the conference presentations see the National website for the conference.